 Note that not all functions that work with an XString input are mask aware but more will be added in the near future.
-However, there is no plan to do this in a systematic way since the usefulness of supporting masks depends on the function itself.
-For example it's clear that making dinucleotideFrequency mask aware is going to provide a lot of convenience, but doing so for reverseComplement would not really make sense from a biological point of view.
-Or maybe it will, but we haven't seen any use case for this at the moment.
-Anyway, most of the times there is a systematic way to exclude some arbitrary regions from an analysis without having to use mask aware functions.
+However, most of the times there is a alternate way to exclude some arbitrary regions from an analysis without having to use mask aware functions.
 This is described below in the Hard masking section.